Table of Contents

 If you are planning to for a Sri Lanka holiday you might be wondering where to go in Sri Lanka.
 I thought of making this note on “where to go in Sri Lanka” because I receive a lot of inquiries from my readers about the places that they must see in ton island.

 Sri Lanka is a tropical island and offers so much more than the high octane travel destinations it has become famous for.
 By exploring little more than what offered in a package tour, you will encounter isolated coastline, evidence of a great ancient civilization, peaceful wildlife reserves, and primaeval rain forests.
-Where the most beautiful place in Sri Lanka is located is highly subjective, following are 6 beautiful palaces on the island to visit during your next holiday.
+Where the most beautiful place in Sri Lanka is located is highly subjective, the following are 6 beautiful palaces on the island to visit during your next holiday.

 Negombo is a cosmopolitan beach holiday resort on Sri Lanka’s west coast.
 Negombo is a dream destination for the picky vacationers.
 Negombo has a gorgeous stretch of sand along the Indian Ocean is the most important reason for its popularity in the travel world so is the pretty old fishing village Negombo that shows colonial influence with colonial buildings, such as the fort, churches, and big houses.

 It also offers stylish restaurants and plenty of opportunities for shopping.
-Negombo is conveniently located near the international airport of Colombo and journey between two locations takes only 15 minutes.
+Negombo is conveniently located near the international airport of Colombo and the journey between two locations takes only 15 minutes.
 Therefore it is the perfect spot for Sri Lanka holidays when you have limited time.
 So need to taste the Sri Lankan life in a short period of time then Negombo.

 Mirissa sits near the southern tip of Sri Lanka.
 Mirissa is an unpopular and calm beach holiday resort to visit.
 Mirissa is known for surfing, natural beauty, pristine beaches, affordable accommodation and tasty seafood.
-Mirissa is the set-off point for whale watching tours in the island and provides easy access to whale colonies in the ocean near the southern border of the country.
+Mirissa is the set-off point for whale watching tours on the island and provides easy access to whale colonies in the ocean near the southern border of the country.

 Covering a part of Sri Lanka’s dry-zone, Anuradhapura is a world heritage site on the island.
 It offers a large number of natural and man-made historical attractions.
 Anuradhapura is famous for ancient Sinhalese culture, engineering feats of ancient engineers and arts and crafts scene – Anuradhapura is a top-notch travel destination.